Are Jehovah’s Witnesses a cult?

 b.
 Misquoting statements or using them out of context from non-cult sources

-Jehovah’s Witnesses receive two Watchtower magazines and one Awake magazine per month, along with books, tracts, and other pamphlets and journals released throughout the year.
+Jehovah’s Witnesses receive several Watchtower and Awake magazines every year, along with books, tracts, and other pamphlets and journals.
 Their website, JW.org, also has videos and other media that they are encouraged to use extensively, for themselves and their children.

 Jehovah’s Witnesses also have a history of misquoting outside sources or taking them out of context to make their own statements appear accurate and authoritative.
 See this website for examples.